A page of links to Early Music related websites or

 Stile Antico have a virtual performance of Spem in Alium on their website

-Gesualdo Six have an interesting
+Gesualdo Six have

 Robert Pearsall’s beautiful “Lay a Garland” with Andrew Cooper singing all parts.

 Ex Cathedra are streaming a live recorded Renaissance concert on Sunday 29th November at 4pm, which will remain on demand until 13th December.
 Programme includes Byrd, Tallis, Gibbons, Tomkins, Morley and Sheppard.
 Details of programme and booking tickets (10 euros) here.